All Episodes

 Rather than bring immediate charges, the Department of Justice, this is Eric Holder's Justice Department, continued investigating for four years, essentially leaving the American public and Congress in the dark about this Russian nuclear corruption on U.S. soil during the period the Obama administration made two major decisions benefiting Putin's commercial nuclear ambitions.

-Then we're beginning to find out that in fact the money that was given to the Clinton Foundation was a direct quid pro quo, and that the money may have been funneled through Latvia and laundered, but the money came from the Russians, not the people involved in the deal.
+Then we're beginning to find out that, in fact, the money that was given to the Clinton Foundation was a direct quid pro quo and that the money may have been funneled through Latvia and laundered, but the money came from the Russians, not the people involved in the deal.

-I mean, if you ever wanted evidence that there was a deep state and that it was deeply corrupt, and that uh Donald Trump saved us from what would have been the most corrupt administration in American history.
+I mean, if you ever wanted evidence that there was a deep state and that it was deeply corrupt and that Donald Trump saved us from what would have been the most corrupt administration in American history, I mean, the Clintons would have entered the White House with an absolute passion for corruption and a willingness to sell out the United States again and again for money.

-They knew it's just it's it's astonishing.
+They knew that it's astonishing.

 They knew it for four plus years and did it anyway.

-And they gave them twenty percent of America's uranium, and the Russians were were all over it.
+And the Russians were all over it.

 Right.

-It gets you at the Clintons being corrupt, it gets you at the Russians uh offering money for assets to uh to our uranium, it gets you to the FBI being suborned by an attorney general uh who was clearly so political that uh he uh he was undermining the entire process of the Justice Department.
+It gets you to the FBI being suborned by an attorney general who was clearly so political that he was undermining the entire process of the Justice Department.

 All right, stay right there.